"Arab spring" brings new buyers for bulletproof cars

 In the Middle East and North Africa in particular, secret police and government security forces have ramped up their resources.

-Some manufacturers are also expanding into military-style riot control vehicles, another growing market where they believe they can compete with larger, established defense companies.
+Some manufacturers are also expanding into military-style riot control vehicles, another growing market where they believe they can compete with larger, established defence companies.

-The strangest request he has had so far, Rouelle said, was from somebody looking to armor a Porsche sports car.
+The strangest request he has had so far, Rouelle said, was from somebody looking to armour a Porsche sports car.
 He declined, preferring to concentrate on the firm's existing strengths.

 Other firms, however, will offer just that service.
-One U.S.-firm, Lasco Group, says it will armor a Ferrari for $100,000 plus the original cost of the vehicle.
-Its armored aluminum, however, would only be proof against handguns.
+One U.S.-firm, Lasco Group, says it will armour a Ferrari for $100,000 plus the original cost of the vehicle.
+Its armoured aluminium, however, would only be proof against handguns.

 "Sometimes it can be seen as a lifestyle item," says Hawkes at IHS.
 "These buyers are much less concerned about exactly how bullet-proof a vehicle might be."